cekrem/cekrem.github.io/content/posts/programming-as-theory-building-part-ii.md

 Remember: the program is not the code, it's the theory.
 But where does the theory actually live?
 Not just in individual heads, but in the _relationships between those heads_.
 In the shared understanding built through years of working together.
 In the institutional memory of why we do things this way and not that way.

-When AI undermines expertise, short-circuits decision-making, and isolates humans, it's not just making individual developers worse.
+When AI undermines expertise, short-circuits decision-making, and isolates humans, the damage goes beyond individual developers getting worse.
 It's destroying the place where theory actually lives.

-A junior who never struggles through a difficult problem doesn't just fail to learn—they fail to develop the relationships with seniors that would have formed during that struggle.
-An AI-generated PR that nobody truly reviews doesn't just introduce risky code—it skips the conversation that would have refined everyone's understanding of the domain.
-A developer who "pairs" with an AI instead of a colleague doesn't just miss out on connection—they miss the creative friction that produces genuinely new ideas.
+A junior who never struggles through a difficult problem doesn't just fail to learn.
+They fail to develop the relationships with seniors that would have formed during that struggle.
+An AI-generated PR that nobody truly reviews doesn't just introduce risky code.
+It skips the conversation that would have refined everyone's understanding of the domain.
+A developer who "pairs" with an AI instead of a colleague doesn't just miss out on connection.
+They miss the creative friction that produces genuinely new ideas.

 The theory, in other words, doesn't just die with individuals.
 It dies when the institution that builds and sustains it crumbles.